 International flights to Cuba are more expensive than most places and less regular so it is worth playing with your dates of travel, shopping around and looking for cheaper indirect options.
 Most flights arrive at Aeropuerto Internacional José Martí but the Aeropuerto Internacional Juan Gualberto Gomez in Varadero also has some options.

-ARRIVAL / To start your 2 weeks in Cuba, arrive at Aeropuerto Internacional José Martí just outside Havana.
+Arrival – To start your Cuba trip, arrive at Aeropuerto Internacional José Martí just outside Havana.
 You can’t bring cash into the country but the airports have a number of ATM, banks and CADECAs (money exchange desks).
-Taxis from the airport to the old town are CUC30 which your accommodation will be able to arrange for you.
+Your accommodation will be able to arrange a private taxi for you.
 Metered taxis also wait outside.
 More information about money matters in Cuba is in our article, 14 really useful travel tips for Cuba.

 GETTING AROUND CUBA

 Your big choice is whether to hire a car or use public transport.
 We have put all the information we think you might need to make that decision in our getting around Cuba post.
-We chose to use a mix of the public transport options, which saved a lot of CUC and stress.
-Here are are the journeys you’ll need to take if you decide to reject the expensive car rental option.
+We used mostly public transport which saved a lot of money and stress.
+Here are the journeys you’ll need to take for this itinerary if you decide to use public transport.

 DAY 4 / HAVANA – VIÑALES ( COLECTIVO)